Simple Domain Generalization Methods are Strong Baselines for Open Domain Generalization

-Figure~\ref{fig: middle minor acc} shows the accuracy of the middle and minor classes in open domain PACS and Multi-Datasets by existing methods.
+Figure~\ref{fig:middle-minor-acc} shows the accuracy of the middle and minor classes in open-domain PACS and Multi-Datasets with the existing methods.
 The middle and minor classes indicate the classes that appeared in two and one source domains, respectively.
-In the open domain PACS, DAML, MMD, and CORAL outperform the other methods in the middle and minor classes.
-In Multi-Datasets, DAML, MMD, and CORAL also outperform the other methods except for MLDG in the middle class but are not much superior to other methods in the minor class.
-Note that open domain PACS and Multi-Datasets do not have a major class.
+In open-domain PACS, DAML, MMD, and CORAL outperform the other methods in the middle and minor classes.
+In Multi-Datasets, although DAML, MMD, and CORAL outperform the other methods except for MLDG in the middle class, they are not much superior to other methods in the minor class.
+Note that open-domain PACS and Multi-Datasets do not have a major class.

-\subsection{Evaluation of CORAL, MMD, DAML, and Their variations on Target Domain}
+\subsubsection{Evaluation of CORAL, MMD, DAML, and Their Variations on Target Domain}

-Tables~\ref{tab: PACS target result in CORAL MMD DAML}, \ref{tab: Office-Home target result in CORAL MMD DAML}, and \ref{tab: MultiDataSet target result in CORAL MMD DAML} show the mean Acc and H-score over three trials by CORAL, MMD, DAML, and their variations for each target domain of PACS, Office-Home, and Multi-Datasets, respectively.
-From Table~\ref{tab: PACS target result in CORAL MMD DAML}, we observe that, in the open domain PACS, EDir-CORAL and EDir-MMD outperform CORAL and MMD for any target domain, showing the effectiveness of Dir-mixup data augmentation.
-On the other hand, Tables~\ref{tab: Office-Home target result in CORAL MMD DAML} and \ref{tab: Office-Home target result in CORAL MMD DAML} show that EDir-CORAL and EDir-MMD have slightly better or similar performance for most target domains compared to CORAL and MMD.
+Tables~\ref{tab:PACS-result}, \ref{tab:Office-Home-result}, and \ref{tab:MultiDataSet-result} show the mean Acc and H-score over three trials by CORAL, MMD, DAML, and their variations for each target domain of PACS, Office-Home, and Multi-Datasets.
+From Table~\ref{tab:PACS-result}, we observe that in open-domain PACS, EDir-CORAL and EDir-MMD outperform CORAL and MMD for any target domain, showing the effectiveness of Dir-mixup data augmentation.
+On the other hand, Tables~\ref{tab:Office-Home-result} and \ref{tab:MultiDataSet-result} show that EDir-CORAL and EDir-MMD perform slightly better or similar for most target domains compared to CORAL and MMD.

-\subsection{Computational Cost}
+\subsubsection{Computational Cost}

-Figure~\ref{fig: h-score and training time} compares the average training time per epoch of the variations of CORAL and MMD, and DAML.
+Figure~\ref{fig:h-score_vs_time} compares the average training time per epoch of the variations of CORAL and MMD, and DAML.
 We used an NVIDIA A100 (80GB) GPU for model training.
-The tendency of the training times is the same as in the open domain Office-Home.
-For both open domain PACS and Multi-Datasets, the training times of the variations of CORAL and MMD were less than that of DAML.
+The tendency of training times is similar to that of open-domain Office-Home.
+For both open-domain PACS and Multi-Datasets, the training times of the variations of CORAL and MMD were less than that of DAML.